-Most email services come with the ability to filter spam emails into your spam folder, which can be extremely helpful in managing the influx of potential junk mail.
+There is already an automatic mechanism by your email provider that will put some emails into your spam folder.
 This process occurs when your email service provider recognizes spam trigger words in the subject line or when other users mark the message as spam.
 It can also occur if there is a high level of spelling and grammatical errors.

 However, some messages will pass the spam automation filter and end up in your inbox.
 If you open it and it looks like the image below, do not click anything.

 Your device could get a virus, or your personal information could get stolen if you were to click on anything,

 If you and enough email accounts mark the message and address as spam, it will notify your email software to analyze the message and where it is coming from to help further protect other uses.
 Doing this action will allow the email software to improve its spam filtering technology and eliminate the need to declutter your inbox manually.

 Using an app to do a digital declutter of your email inboxes is a great way to manage your mail when you’re dealing with tons of spam and old emails.

 Below are the top apps to declutter email inboxes: